 Was it Jesus' wish in his dying moments on the Cross to emphasize Psalm 22's declaration about the ends of the earth remembering and turning to the Lord?
 Is this "saying from the cross" actually a declaration that God's righteousness was going to be proclaimed to people yet unborn?
 If so, the global harvest going on now with things like JESUS Film showings in villages worldwide are certainly fulfilling those prophetic words.

 A good case can be made that in those moments before His death, Jesus pointed to the prophecies at the end of Psalm 22.
 For the spectators that day on Calvary, as well as for all those who would ready the Gospels in future years, this "Saying From the Cross" could be considered a preview of the Great Commission (Matthew 28:19-20) which Jesus would give to His followers after His resurrection and not long before His ascension to Heaven.

-This 500-word mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series that was published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series that was published in Engage, a monthly online magazine.
+That series explores what the Bible says about missions.

 Bible passages referring to Great Commission fulfillment Doing missions well: Biographical sketches Pithy sayings about global evangelism World missions slogans Ideas that shape world mission outreach today From Genesis to Revelation